-- A traffic light system (green = I understand through to red = I do not understand) is used for self-assessment. - Verbal response given whilst on task is indicated by a 'VR'. - S to be used when a child has been supported. - If a child has achieved all of the Learning Objective, then put a large tick next to it.
-If they have only achieved some of the Success Criteria and therefore not achieved the whole learning objective, then just place small ticks next to the Success Criteria they have met and leave the learning Objective blank. - How often?
+- Verbal response given whilst on task is indicated by a 'VR'. - 'S' to be used when a child has been supported. - If a child has achieved all of the Learning Objective, then put a large tick next to it.
+If they have only achieved some of the Success Criteria and therefore not achieved the whole learning objective, then just place small ticks next to the Success Criteria they have met and leave the learning Objective blank. - Teachers will use these stamps when appropriate.

-- Next Step staircases may sometimes include a responsive comment e.g. three lines to show that the key word needs to be re-written three times for practise. - After Next Step marking it may sometimes be appropriate to include a question for children to respond to or which prompts them to re-read and edit their work.
+- Next Step staircases may sometimes include a responsive comment e.g. three lines to show that the key word needs to be re-written three times for practice. - Teachers will use a circle to indicate where a capital letter has been missed the child will then write the missing capital in purple pen/pencil. - Where appropriate, teachers will underline incorrect common exception/tricky words, and the child will re-write it. - An upward arrow and a line may be used to indicate where the teacher would like the child to write in a missing word or to add in further vocabulary. - Where full stops have been used incorrectly teachers will underline any which are incorrect, and put a small line for children to add in a missing full stop. - After Next Step marking it may sometimes be appropriate to include a question for children to respond to or which prompts them to re-read and edit their work.